Configuring QuickBooks Exports

 • Maximum: Maximum available data range

-Note: Report tabs (Profit & Loss, Balance Sheet, etc.) use the date range to determine the reporting period for the financial reports.
+Note: All report tabs also use this date range to determine the reporting period.

 Data Handling